babyfish-ct/graphql-provider/doc/configuration.md

 It is worth noting that the redis configuration, it tells the framework two things

 1. dpendsOnList(BookStore::books)
-If the Book list of the BookStore object changes (may be creating a new Book object, or deleting the Book object, or modifying the foreign key of the Book), the data of the currently associated Redis cache will be affected
+If the Book list of the BookStore object changes (may be creating a new Book object, or deleting the Book object, or modifying the foreign key of the Book), the data of current association in redis cache will be affected.

 2. dependsOn(Book::name)
-If the name of the Book is modified, the data in the currently associated Redis cache will be affected
+If the name of the Book is modified, the data of current association in redis cache will be affected.

 Now, the redis cache should looks like this